craftzing/laravel-mollie-webhooks/docs/resource-specific-events.md

 This package comes with a `Craftzing\Laravel\MollieWebhooks\Payments\WebhookCallPaymentHistory` implementation out of the box.
 This implementation does 2 things:
-1. It appends the freshly retrieved payment status to the payload of the ongoing webhook call.
+1. It compares the freshly retrieved payment status with the latest one that could be found in a previous webhook call for that same payment.
-2. It compares the freshly retrieved payment status with the latest one that could be found in a previous webhook call.
+2. It appends the freshly retrieved payment status to the payload of the ongoing webhook call whenever it differs from the last known status.

-If your application keeps track of the Payment Status (for example by saving it to one of your database resources), you may want to use your own implementation to compare the freshly retrieved status with the latest known status in your system.
+If your application keeps track of the payment status (for example by saving it to one of your database resources), you may want to use your own implementation to compare the freshly retrieved status with the latest known status in your system.
 You can do so by creating your own implementation of `Craftzing\Laravel\MollieWebhooks\Payments\PaymentHistory` and rebinding it to the interface in the Laravel IoC container in one of your service providers: